-If you are a veteran entrepreneur who is either interested in starting or currently owns a business in Pennsylvania, there are many organizations and programs that offer services specifically geared toward supporting you and your business.
-The resources below range from local to national in scope, and offer specific opportunities and funding to veteran-owned businesses.
+If you are a veteran entrepreneur who is either interested in starting or currently owns a business in Pennsylvania, there are many organizations that offer services specifically geared toward supporting you and your business.
+The resources below range from local to national and offer specific opportunities and funding to veteran-owned businesses.

 Veterans and reservists starting a small business in Pennsylvania are exempt from paying a business fee, which is any fee required to be paid to the state government or a political subdivision for starting or opening a business in the state.
 Visit the Pennsylvania Department of State website to learn more about the Veteran-Owned Business Fee Exemption and its requirements.
 For more general information about registering a business in Pennsylvania, make sure to view our Register section.

-The Opens in new windowVeterans Business Outreach Center (VBOC) program is a one-stop-shop for transitioning service members, veterans and military spouses looking to start, purchase, or grow a business.
-VBOCs provide transition assistance programs, including nationally-acclaimed Boots to Business and Boots to Business Reboot, as well as business development assistance such as training, counseling and mentoring, and resource referrals.
-The Community Business Partnership VBOC serves Pennsylvania residents.
+The Veterans Business Outreach Center (VBOC) Program is a one-stop shop for transitioning service members, veterans and military spouses looking to start, purchase, or grow a business.
+VBOCs provide transition assistance programs, including nationally acclaimed Boots to Business and Boots to Business Reboot, as well as business development assistance such as training, counseling, mentoring, and resource referrals.
+The Mid-Atlantic Veterans Business Outreach Center – Empowering Veteran Entrepreneurs serves Pennsylvania residents.

 The U.S. Department of Veterans Affairs’ Vocational Rehabilitation and Employment (VR&E) services are designed to help a services-connected disabled veteran with job training, employment accommodations, resume development, and job seeking skills coaching.
 Its Education and Career Counseling program is a great opportunity for Veterans and Service members to get personalized counseling and support to help guide their career paths, ensure the most effective use of their VA benefits, and achieve their employment goals.
 Learn more and apply for education and career counseling on the Opens in new windowVR&E website.